fclaerho/buildstack/README.md

 Build stacks can be divided into (so far) 4 types:

   * Type 1: Build library — Collection of build functions and classes
-  * Type 2: Build framework — Dependency-based system
+  * Type 2: Build framework — Dependency-graph manager, able to resolve standard transitions
   * Type 3: Build DSL
   * Type 4: Build Configuration, the current state of the art.